aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-create-validate-charts/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Create and Validate Charts in Aspose.Slides Java: A Developer's Guide
+# How to create chart in Java with Aspose.Slides

-In today’s data-driven world, visualizing information through charts is crucial for making sense of complex datasets.
-Whether you're preparing a presentation or developing an interactive dashboard, creating accurate and visually appealing charts is essential.
-This guide introduces you to the process of creating and validating charts using Aspose.Slides for Java, offering a seamless experience for developers aiming to integrate charting functionalities into their applications.
+In today’s data‑driven world, visualizing information through charts is crucial for making sense of complex datasets. **If you need to create chart in Java**, Aspose.Slides gives you a clean, programmatic way to add, configure, and validate charts directly inside PowerPoint presentations.
+Whether you’re building a reporting tool, an educational app, or a real‑time dashboard, this guide walks you through the entire process—from setting up the library to saving the final file.

+## Quick Answers
+- **What library lets you create chart in Java?** Aspose.Slides for Java.
+- **Which chart type is demonstrated?** A clustered column chart.
+- **How do you verify the chart layout?** Call `validateChartLayout()` on the chart object.
+- **Can you retrieve the plot area size?** Yes, via `chart.getPlotArea().getActualX()` and related methods.
+- **What is the final step?** Save the presentation with `pres.save(...)`.

-## What You'll Learn
+## What You’ll Learn
 - How to set up Aspose.Slides for Java in your project
-- Creating a clustered column chart within a presentation
+- **How to create chart** – specifically a clustered column chart – and add it to a slide
-- Validating the layout of a chart programmatically
+- **How to validate chart** layout programmatically
-- Retrieving and understanding plot area dimensions
+- Retrieving and interpreting plot area dimensions
-- Saving presentations with updated charts
+- Saving the presentation with the updated chart

-Let's dive into how you can achieve these tasks step-by-step.

 ## Prerequisites
-Before we start, ensure you have the following:
+Before we start, make sure you have:

-- **Java Development Kit (JDK)**: Ensure you have JDK 16 or higher installed.
+- **Java Development Kit (JDK)** – JDK 16 or newer.
-- **Aspose.Slides for Java**: You’ll need this library to handle presentations and charts.
-The version used here is `25.4`.
+- **Aspose.Slides for Java** – the library (we’ll use version 25.4 in examples).
-- **Integrated Development Environment (IDE)**: Any IDE that supports Java, such as IntelliJ IDEA or Eclipse.
+- **IDE** – IntelliJ IDEA, Eclipse, or any Java‑compatible editor.

 ## Setting Up Aspose.Slides for Java
-To begin, integrate Aspose.Slides into your Java project using one of the following methods:
+You can bring Aspose.Slides into your project with Maven, Gradle, or a direct download.

 ### Maven
 Add this dependency to your `pom.xml` file: